 One of the most dangerous areas of Charlotte to drive in is along I-85, which stretches from Alabama to Virginia and is ranked the 10th deadliest highway in the nation.

-The Charlotte Department of Transportation analyzed crash data from 2016 to 2020 to identify the areas of the city with the most serious car accidents (which are typically crashes, not accidents) often resulting in injury or death.
+The Charlotte Department of Transportation analyzed crash data from 2016 to 2020 to identify the areas of the city with the most severe car accidents (typically crashes, not accidents), often resulting in injury or death.
 The top 10 most dangerous intersections and roads in Charlotte are:

 - N Tryon Street and University City Boulevard